n8hynes/3716-final-project/README.md

-# 3716-final-project
+# 3716 - Final Project
-Final project for group CD comp 3716
+This repository contains the work done for the final project in 3716, by group D.